 Then the LORD God took the man and put him into the garden of Eden to cultivate it and keep it.Genesis 2:15(NASB)

 The second chapter of Genesis gives greater insight into the finer details of certain elements of God's wonderful creative work.
-The broad brush-strokes that flung stars into the firmament, illuminated the earth with two great lights and filled the world with a myriad of colourful birds, flamboyant fish, amazing animals and creeping things, gave way to precise elements of His creative activities.
+The broad brush-strokes that flung stars into the firmament, illuminated the earth with two great lights, and filled the world with a myriad of colourful birds, flamboyant fish, amazing animals, and creeping things, submitted to the precise elements of His creative activities.

-We discover that the Lord Himself breathed His own life into the inanimate body of Adam, and that He made a special garden, for the man He built.
-Indeed, we read of the meticulous care that the Lord took, in designing a beautiful garden for the man.
-And then the LORD God took him, and put him into the garden of Eden, to cultivate and keep it.
+We discover that the Lord Himself breathed His own life into the inanimate body of Adam, and that He made a special garden for the man He made.
+Indeed, we read of the meticulous care that the Lord took in designing a beautiful garden for the man He made.
+And then the LORD God took Adam, and put him into the garden of Eden, to cultivate and keep it.
 And God endowed man with a mind to think, and a free-will to make choices.

 The Hebrew indicates that the man was 'set to rest' (nuah) in these splendid surroundings, in order to 'to serve' (abad) his loving God, Who had created all things well.
 God rested, and the man was to find rest for his soul in Him.
 The ground was well-watered by four shimmering rivers, and the Lord made sure that every tree that produced luscious fruit was growing in this idyllic place, for the man to enjoy.

-Man was created innocent, sinless and without a sin nature to prompt him towards evil, and the LORD God took the man and put him into the garden of Eden to cultivate it and keep it.
-He was placed in the most lavish of surroundings, providing all that he could desire.. with one simple call to obedience - you shall not eat of that tree.
-But Adam failed, plunging the human race into eternal condemnation instead of enjoying eternal rest.
+Man was created innocent, faultless, and without a sin-nature to prompt him towards evil, and the Lord God took the man and put him into the garden of Eden to cultivate it and keep it.
+He was placed in the most lavish of surroundings, and provided with all that he could desire.. with one simple call to obedience - you shall not eat of that tree.
+But Adam failed!
+Adam disobeyed the Lord, plunging the human race into eternal condemnation instead of enjoying eternal rest.
 Adam's transgression put up a barrier between himself and the Lord, and from that point forward, Adam and his progeny were at enmity with God.

-Just as all who are born into this world are Adam's sinful progeny, and identified with Adam's sin.. so all who are born-again, by faith in Christ, become part of God's new creation of humanity, and are identified with Christ's righteousness.
+Just as all who are born into this world are Adam's sinful progeny, and identified with Adam's sin.. so all who are born-again, by faith in Christ, become part of God's new creation of humanity and are identified with Christ's, perfect righteousness.
 All who are saved by grace through faith in Him, receive His life and are given rest for their soul - for Christ is our Tree of Life, and that life is eternal.

-The Lord Jesus Christ is the last Adam.. and has become the perfect, sinless, federal Head of a new Creation - and all who trust in Him become one with Him, through time and into eternity - for we are transferred from the old creation in Adam, into His new creation in Christ - by grace, through faith in Christ Jesus our Lord.
+The Lord Jesus Christ is the last Adam.. and has become the perfect, sinless, federal Head of a New Creation - and all who trust in Him become one with Him, through time and into eternity.
+Praise God that by faith we are transferred from the old creation in Adam, into God's New Creation in Christ - by grace, through faith in Him.